AppSecure-nrw/security-belts/yellow/continuous-integration.md

 # Continuous Integration

+## Activities

-Use continuous automated building and testing of the software.
+- Use continuous automated building and testing of the software.

 ## Benefits